-Working towards common development goals, the two countries signed an agreement in 2010 to enhance joint activities and expand technical cooperation in Africa, Latin America, and the Caribbean.
+Working towards common development goals, the two countries have been working since 2010 to enhance joint activities and expand technical cooperation in Africa, Latin America, and the Caribbean.
 The work focuses on economic development, education, food security, women’s issues, health care, and social inclusion.
-USAID works closely with the Brazilian Cooperation Agency (ABC) of Brazil’s Ministry of External Relations; the Brazilian Agricultural Research Corporation (EMBRAPA); the Brazilian Fund for Educational Development (FNDE), an entity under Brazil’s Ministry of Education; and a Brazilian civil society network focused on clean energy - Renewable Energy Non-Governmental Organization Network (RENOVE).
+USAID works closely with the Brazilian Cooperation Agency (ABC) of Brazil’s Ministry of External Relations and the Brazilian Agricultural Research Corporation (EMBRAPA).

 In Mozambique, Honduras, and Haiti, USAID and ABC collaborate to reduce poverty, hunger, and malnutrition through improvements to agricultural productivity and food security.